theodox/tadwtf/tadwtf_outline.md

 				+ there are lots of forms
 					+ Good person-to-person skills
 					+ Asking good questions
 					+ Prioritizing
+					+ training and education
+					+ docs...
-			- Do the TA's keep artists happy and productive?
+			- Do TA's take and implement requests?
-	* this is always a balancing act.
-		- it's hard to schedule for this
+	* Segue: time management
+		- Good tactics are not something you can just schedule
 		- service is a constant drain on attention
 		- it's hard to keep focused on big picture items
 			+ I tend to rotate people in an out of the hotseat
 			+ so there is fast response
 			+ and tactical knowledge
 		- Key point: don't siloize!
+	* A good pop quiz:
+		- find an obscure production feature
+		- ask a TA how it works
+			- do they know how?
+			- can they figure it out?
+			- do they know who does know?
+		- obviously, nobody knows everything
+		- but a healthy group knows how to find it out.
 	+ Tactics reprise
 		* Good tactics is all about service
 			- saving #braincells
 			- keeping people happy and productive
-		* The hardest task for TA's is balancing strategy and tactics
+		+ The hardest task for TA's is balancing strategy and tactics
 			- Strategy, like engineering, tends to take lots of time
 			- tension between doing service and complex code
 			- TA's need to resist temptation to vanish into the ether